Skip to Content

 Soho

-Soho is well known for its eclectic and vibrant culture with hundreds of awesome and hip eateries inspired by cultures across the world.
-Tamarind Kitchen is easily one of the best restaurants in Soho.
-It has a very great menu full of authentic Indian dishes that will leave you wanting more.
+Soho is well known for its eclectic and vibrant culture with hundreds of awesome, hip eateries inspired by cultures across the world, and Tamarind Kitchen is easily one of the best restaurants in the neighbourhood.

-This restaurant is all about quality and taste.
+The restaurant is all about quality and taste.
 The chefs have created a wonderful menu full of exciting dishes that will keep you coming back for more.
-Their chicken tikka masala is absolutely divine, as it is filled with a lovely mix of herbs and spices.
+Their Old Dehli Butter Chicken is absolutely divine, seasoned with a delightful mix of mild spices.

-Is it the best curry house in London?
+Is it up there with the best of the best?
 We think so.
 Visit to find out for yourself.

 Trishna